-- (3) In 2021, the implementation of this criteria had to be postponed due to the low occupancy rate of the office building.
+(3) In 2021, the implementation of this criteria had to be postponed due to the low occupancy rate of the office building.
 Indeed, the environmental impact of an office building in its operation phase is considered not material when it is not occupied.
-An environmental action plan will be designed for this building in 2022, when its occupancy rate will be higher. - (4) Source: HSE risk audit performed by an external third party see methodology in Section 2.2.3.7 Health & Safety, security and environmental risks and pollution. - (5) The 2018 carbon intensity figure has been corrected in 2021 to integrate a more accurate emission factor of the heating network of the shopping centre.
+An environmental action plan will be designed for this building in 2022, when its occupancy rate will be higher.

+(4) Source: HSE risk audit performed by an external third party - see methodology in Section 2.2.3.7 Health & Safety, security and environmental risks and pollution.

 (6) The methodology for reporting customer satisfaction has been updated in 2021 to better align with industry standards: use of a Net Promoter Score (NPS) instead of an average satisfaction grade.
-For information, 2020 figures recalculated with the NPS methodology are: 36/100 for Westfield Carré Sénart; 50/100 - Universal Registration Document 2021 / UNIBAIL-RODAMCO-WESTFIELD
+For information, 2020 figures recalculated with the NPS methodology are: 36/100 for Westfield Carré Sénart; 50/100 for Westfield Chodov; and 69/100 for Wroclavia.